Clinical Editor: Megan Dodson, PA-C

 Here’s how we start:

-• Begin by sitting upright in your chair with your feet placed flat on the floor.
+- Begin by sitting upright in your chair with your feet placed flat on the floor.

-• While holding the ball close to your body, slowly rotate your torso to the left as far as you are comfortable going while keeping the rest of your body still.
+- While holding the ball close to your body, slowly rotate your torso to the left as far as you are comfortable going while keeping the rest of your body still.

-• Next, rotate your body back towards the middle and repeat the same twisting motion to the right side.
+- Next, rotate your body back towards the middle and repeat the same twisting motion to the right side.

 Once you have come back to the middle you have done one set!
 Awesome work.
 Repeat this exercise for about 8 to 10 sets, this will bring you to between 16 and 20 twists total.

-Side Bend
+Side bend

 Last on our list is another simple, yet effective core workout for seniors.
 This exercise focuses on your abdomen, including other core muscles such as your obliques.

-• Similar to previous exercises, we’ll start seated upright in a chair with our feet flat on the floor.
+- Similar to previous exercises, we’ll start seated upright in a chair with our feet flat on the floor.

-• Inhale and slowly lean towards the side your outstretched arm is facing, descending as if you were going to touch the floor.
+- Hold onto the side of the chair seat with one hand, and let your other arm hang straight at your side beside the chairInhale and slowly lean towards the side your arm is hanging, sliding your hand down the chair and descending as if you were going to touch the floor.
 (Please note that this exercise is slightly more difficult than other core exercises, so take your time and do not overexert yourself to avoid injuring yourself or falling).

-• Next, contract your obliques and bring your body back towards the middle, making sure to keep your chest back from falling forward.
+- Next, contract your obliques and bring your body back towards the middle, making sure to keep your chest back from falling forward.
 Once you have returned to the starting position, switch the positions of your arms and repeat with the other side.

 Like the tummy twists, bending to both the left and right counts as one set.
 Repeat this exercise for 8 to 10 sets for a great core workout.

-What to do After Chair Exercises
+What to do after chair exercises

-After completing these exercises, it’s important to address other ways you can improve your health, including hydration, stretching, exercise, as well as nutrition.
+After completing these exercises, it’s important to address other ways you can improve your health, including hydration, stretching, as well as nutrition.
 Together, these components work in tandem to help you maintain your overall health.

-At One Medical Seniors, we aim to empower our patients to take action on their own journey to better health through, patient-centric care, as well as resources related to their own unique situation.
+At One Medical Seniors, we aim to empower our patients to take action on their own journey to better health through patient-centric care, as well as resources related to their own unique situation.
 We provide a number of exercise and informational classes to understand the ins-and-outs of great health.

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.